The rule.

 (c) the information in the marketing communications is consistent with the information in the crypto-asset white paper, where such a crypto-asset white paper is required …”

 Parallel obligations apply under Article 29 (asset-referenced tokens) and Article 53 (e-money tokens).
-The standard is identical: clear, fair, not misleading, consistent with the whitepaper, and identifiable as marketing.
+The standard is identical.

 What it requires.

 Identifiable as marketing.
-A page, ad, post, or video that promotes a crypto-asset has to be recognisable as a marketing communication.
-The form matters: an op-ed-styled page that fails to disclose its commercial intent is non-compliant.
+Every promotional page, ad, post, or video must be recognisable as marketing.
+An op-ed-styled page hiding its commercial intent fails.

 Fair.
 Benefit claims must be balanced.
-A hero that says “earn up to 24% APY” without paired, prominent treatment of capital-loss risk fails fairness.
-The threshold is comparative prominence, not the existence of a footer disclosure.
+“Earn up to 24% APY” without paired, prominent capital-loss risk fails; the threshold is comparative prominence.

 Clear.
 Technical claims must be substantiated and understandable to the target audience.
-“Backed by blockchain technology” alone does not satisfy clarity if the underlying mechanism is material to the investment decision.
+“Backed by blockchain technology” alone does not satisfy clarity.

 Not misleading.
-Selective data, partial backtests, undated claims, peer-comparison claims without methodology, “guaranteed,” “risk-free,” “safe,” “the best,” “the only” — all flagged.
+Selective data, partial backtests, undated claims, comparisons without methodology, “guaranteed,” “risk-free,” “safe,” “the best,” “the only” — all flagged.
 The standard is “not misleading,” not “technically defensible.”

 Common violations.